munkyjunky/generator-hubot-script-babel/README.md

 ```

 ## Usage
-This is a generator for hubot scripts which are written in ES6 JavaScript, and packaged using webpack.
+This is a generator for hubot scripts which are written in ES2015 JavaScript.
 It also provides a basic testing setup for your script, using the mocha, chai, and hubot mock adapter.

 ```bash
 npm test # run tests